Written by 5ivecanons Staff

 We’ve retained our clients and staff, we’ve grown our portfolio of work, we’ve managed stability and growth through a pandemic, and came out the other side on top of the world.
 We even spent money marketing that we’re a four-day workweek company to help influence other companies – not related or retained with our agency – in order to improve their work and life balances.

 If that’s not enough – Google, Amazon, Deloitte, and countries like Denmark and Norway have already been running the four-day workweek game.
+And congress is even talking about how this should be a national trend.
 We’re not the first by any means, there’s nothing new under the sun.
 We’re just the greatest agency of all time, advertising a better culture, in hopes that it sticks and the people we work with take note and close their doors on Fridays as well.
 It will only benefit the economy, and contribute to better mental health – of which we desperately need.

 F is for Friday.